 Read our full HP Elite Dragonfly review

-Why you should buy this: Surprisingly good performance for so little money, and a complete complement of hardware features.
+Why you should buy this: Good performance for so little money, and a complete complement of hardware features.

 Who’s it for: Those who want a do-everything Windows laptop without breaking the bank.